-What is chole masala/ chana masala/ chickpea curry?
+What is chana masala aka chickpea curry?

 Whole spices (bay leaf, clove, cardamom, cinnamon, black pepper)